lawrencemcdaniel-dot-com/html/sustainableimpactfund.com/wp-content/plugins/slide-anything/readme.txt

 * Added the Slide By 'page' option, which is set by setting the 'Slide By' slider input to 0.
 * For Slide Anything PRO YouTube video popups, added the 'rel=0' paramerter so that related videos are not displayed at the end of a video playback.
 This has been requested quite a bit, and I have modified the 'Magnific Popup' code so that this parameter is added to the iframe code generated.

+= 2.1.9 =
+* Added a new 'Use window.onload event' checkbox setting.
+By default, Slide Anything loads it JavaSctipt/jQuery code during the 'document.ready' event.
+If this new option is checked, then the JavaSctipt/jQuery code is loaded during the 'window.onload' event, and this event is only executed after all the assets for the page have been loaded - all images, CSS etc. Using this option solves an issue that sometimes occurs when inserting a Slide Anything slider into a Visual Composer full-width section, and these full-width containers are created/calculated dynamically by adding negative left/right margins to the container after the SA JavaScript/jQuery code is executed.

+= 2.1.10 =
+* Minor bug fix for the new 'Use window.onload event' checkbox setting.

 == Upgrade Notice ==

 = 1.0 =